 In addition to individual practitioners becoming better able to perceive and treat trauma based responses (TBRs), many agencies in the helping fields have become aware of TBRs and how people coming into their agencies might be responding to the agency policies.
 This awareness is called Trauma Informed Care.
 Basically, it’s an organizational level awareness to make sure agency policies and services don’t accidentally trigger TBRs, or re-traumatize people.
 In light of this awareness, agencies strive to make their processes and policies more helpful to those dealing with trauma based symptoms.
 This will be a useful model for creating Trauma Informed Governance Models.

 More About Symptoms

-For now, let’s go back to our PTSD symptoms.
-Notice the entire second cluster of symptoms in the PTSD description is about avoiding reminders of the trauma.
-As I said earlier trauma based responses are incredibly common when dealing with people in mental health settings.
-It is also very common to notice trauma based responses or symptoms in people, bring the subject up, and have the person (initially) deny or minimize the impact of trauma on their current behaviors and coping skills.
+As mentioned earlier, trauma based responses are incredibly common when dealing with people in mental health settings.
+It is also very common for clinicians to notice trauma based responses or symptoms in people, bring the subject up, and have the person (initially) deny or minimize the impact of trauma on their current behaviors and coping skills.